astromatt/book-dev/jira/end-user/jql.rst

 ------------------
 .. code-block:: sql

-    project = DEMO
+    project = "MYPROJECT"
-        AND status WAS Done
+        AND status WAS "Done"
-        AND status != Done
+        AND status != "Done"

 .. code-block:: sql

-    project = DEMO
+    project = "MYPROJECT"
-        AND status WAS Done
+        AND status WAS "Done"
-        AND status != Done
+        AND status != "Done"
         AND updated > -1d

 .. code-block:: sql

-    due >= 2017-03-01 AND due <= 2017-03-31
+    due >= 2000-01-01 AND due <= 2000-01-31

 .. code-block:: sql